 This can be devastating for a mother who wants desperately to breastfeed her baby but has to adjust her goals.
 And, although this is another complete topic in itself, with the right support and acknowledgement, many of these women will manage some level of breastfeeding.

-Maria, a client of mine who has Mammary Hypoplasia contacted me during her second pregnancy after a disappointing experience with her first baby.
-Together, we made a breastfeeding plan which included lots of support, skin to skin resting with her baby as milk supply was established, donor milk screened and ready in case she needed to supplement, a nursing supplementer device (SNS) galactagogues (lactogenic foods plus appropriate safe herbals based on her medical history) and a postnatal visit scheduled to check on her feeding.
-Maria’s baby is now six months old and this time around, albeit with supplementary feeds of donor milk as necessary, she is still a breastfeeding mother, despite the size of her breasts.
+Marina, a client of mine who has Mammary Hypoplasia contacted me during her second pregnancy after a disappointing experience with her first baby.
+Together, we made a breastfeeding plan which included lots of support, skin to skin resting with her baby as milk supply was established, donor milk screened and ready in case she needed to supplement, a nursing supplementer device (SNS) galactagogues (lactogenic foods and safe herbals) based on her medical history, and a postnatal visit scheduled to check on her feeding.
+This time around, albeit with supplementary feeds of donor milk as necessary, Marina continued to breastfeed until her daughter weaned as a toddler, despite the size of her breasts.

-Pinky McKay is Austalia's most rescognised and respected breastfeeding expert.
-She's an IBCLC lactation consultant, best-selling baby care author and creator of Boobie Bikkies, all natural and organic cookies to boost energy and support a healthy milk supply for breastfeeding mothers.
+Pinky McKay is Austalia's most recognised and respected breastfeeding expert.
+She's an IBCLC lactation consultant, best-selling baby care author and creator of Boobie Foods, all natural and organic cookies and foods to boost energy and nourish breastfeeding mothers.
 For simple strategies to boost your milk supply, download Pinky's FREE ebook 'Making More Mummy Milk,Naturally HERE.